Migrate CDB MySQL data

 2. Create a Cloud Hadoop cluster.

-3. Create a Cloud DB for MySQL.
+3. Create Cloud DB for MySQL.

 Data migration using Sqoop